semashkinvg/grpc-code-snippets/README.md

 Tried to follow this [guide](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/).
 Couldn't manage to make it working.

 ## configMap generator
-couldn't manage to add value like this `- 9000=grpc-python/grpc-python-server-service:50051` via kustromize configMap generator.
+couldn't manage to add value like this `- 9000=grpc-python/grpc-python-server-service:50051` via kustomize configMap generator.